quobyte/docker-volume/README.md

 # Quobyte volume plug-in for Docker

-This plugin allows you to use [Quobyte](https://www.quobyte.com) with Docker without installing the Quobyte client on the host system (e.q.
-Rancher/CoreOS) for more information look at [docs/coreos.md](docs/coreos.md).
+This plugin allows you to use [Quobyte](https://www.quobyte.com) with Docker.
+The plugin is intended to run without installing the Quobyte client on the host system (e.g. for Rancher/CoreOS) but by using a Quobyte client run in a Docker container.
+For more information on how to set up a Quobyte Client Docker container look at [docs/coreos.md](docs/coreos.md) or the Quobyte manual (Integration -> Quobyte and Container Infrastructures -> Quobyte Containers - Deep Dive -> Running a Quobyte Client inside a Container).

 ## Tested